Blog 34: Passover's Link to the Eighth Day

 7321 minus 1237 is 6084 = 782; 78 = 3 × 26, the surety of YHWH.
 (Leviticus 23:39’s “and on the eighth day a sabbath-rest” equals 1237.)

-John 21:22‘s “You follow Me” = 1335, or 15(82 + 52), the restoration mark (15) distributed in His mercy (5) of the 8 Holydays, is the harvests of humanity.
+John 21:22‘s “You follow Me” equals 1335, or 15(82 + 52), symbolizing our restoration (15) to His holiness (52) through the power of His 8 Holydays, marking the harvest of humanity.
 We can walk with Him out of exile, hearing the divine voice.
-Yeshua commanded a reversal of our plight, “Fill the jars with water,” sum of 2755, and “Draw out now and carry to the master of the feast,” sum of 5572, yielding Passover’s good wine (see Blog 26).
-John 2:10’s “good wine” = 421, the 82nd prime and 40th Pythagorean prime; 421 = 142 + 152.
-421 is the 15th-centered square number; the 1st and 8th step from seven to eight; 4 + 2 + 1= 7; 4 × 2 × 1 = 8; 7 + 8 = 15.
+Yeshua commanded a reversal of our plight: “Fill the jars with water,” with a sum of 2755, and “Draw out now and carry to the master of the feast,” totaling 5572, through Passover’s good wine (see Blog 26).
+John 2:10’s “good wine” = 421, the 82nd prime and 40th Pythagorean prime; 421 equals 142 + 152, the power of Passover’s (14) Eighth Day restoration (15).
+And 421 is the 15th-centered square number.
+The Eighth Day is the first of a new week, yet the eighth step from seven to eight; 4 + 2 + 1 = 7; 4 x 2 x 1 = 8; and 7 + 8 = 15.
+The first sign is the eighth sign, humanity fully restored.